Tyrion Lannister: Description

 Tyrion is intelligent, witty, well-read, and shares his father's skill for business and political maneuvering.
 Grossman described the character as "a bitter, cynical, high-born dwarf", calling him "Martin's Falstaff".
 David Orr of The New York Times called Tyrion "a cynic, a drinker, an outcast and conspicuously the novels' most intelligent presence".
+He is often referred to throughout the series as "The Imp" due to his mischievous and cunning nature.
 As an outcast, he displays sympathy for other outcasts and the otherwise mistreated; the TV series version of the character commiserates with the illegitimate son of Ned Stark by saying, "All dwarfs are bastards in their father's eyes."
 Still, he is usually seen for his deformities and vices, rather than his virtues and good deeds.
 Tom Shippey of the Wall Street Journal wrote that other characters underestimate Tyrion: "His dwarf-status acts as a kind of protection, because—though he is probably the most intelligent character in the whole cast list—no one takes him seriously."
 Acknowledging that Tyrion's wit, humor and cunning are his survival mechanism, actor Dinklage told The New York Times that "He knows he has no skills with the sword and this is a world that is really deeply violent.
 Military rules.
 He would not be able to survive in that world, given his own strength.
 So he beats people to the punchline—he's entertaining."